Two hands with rings touching the rough bark of a tree.

 For me, this is so much more than an approach but rather a way of being.
 I believe you are the expert of yourself and a person worthy of being heard, seen and understood.

-I will journey alongside you as we explore your challenges, gently delving into your difficult experiences and moving towards self-acceptance and a deeper understanding of yourself.
+I will journey alongside you as we explore your difficult experiences, moving towards self-acceptance and a deeper understanding of yourself.
 I employ a curious perspective towards you and your story.
-This encourages you to move beyond your self-judgment and make sense of your past experiences, decisions, thoughts, behaviours and emotions.
+This encourages you to move beyond your self-judgment and make sense of your past experiences, decisions, relationships, behaviours, thought patterns and emotions.

-If applicable to you, I can also incorporate somatic awareness into my practice which is tailored to support your needs as an individual.
-This can involve supporting you to tune in to what you are feeling in the present moment, exploring emotions and bodily sensations in relation to your story, and breathing exercises to encourage grounding and connection.
+I incorporate somatic awareness into my practice which is tailored to support your needs as an individual.
+This can involve guiding you to connect more deeply to emotions and sensations in your body, allowing you to process and release dense energy you may have been carrying from traumatic experiences.